WordPress/gutenberg/packages/components/src/modal/README.md

 -   Required: No
 -   Default: `false`

+#### __experimentalHideHeader

+When set to `true`, the Modal's header (including the icon, title and close button) will not be rendered.

+*Warning*: This property is still experimental.
+“Experimental” means this is an early implementation subject to drastic and breaking changes.

+-   Type: `boolean`
+-   Required: No
+-   Default: `false`

 ## Related components

 -   To notify a user with a message of medium importance, use `Notice`.